-Being a member of a small church presently as well as in the past, I have (and do) often heard allusions to or quotations of Matthew 18:20 about the two or three witnesses.
-The phrase if often, if not always, meant to convey to the little gathering that despite their small size Jesus is with us for does he not say “there am I in the midst of them”? (vs. 20).
+Being a member of a small church in the past as well as in the present, I have often heard allusions to or quotations of Matthew 18:20 about the two or three witnesses.
+The phrase often, if not always, is understood to convey to the little gathering that despite their small size Jesus is with them for does he not say “there am I in the midst of them”? (vs. 20).

 Though I have no desire to wrest assurances of Jesus’ presence from those who worship in smaller congregations, this is not really the meaning of this text.
 Though perhaps it may be applied in this way, I am concerned that our focus is (again) misapplied which results in us missing the purpose of this scripture as it applies to and in the life of the church.
 The consequence of this could be rather grave, considering what Christ is actually saying to his church: how the sheep should be shepherded and when the church (and particularly its officers) may exercise its authority given by him to correct those who stray.